redis-developer/banking-on-redis/docs/04-QUERY.md

 You can think of TAGs as the tags clouds on a blog.
 You can search for JSON documents and Hashes that contain a specific value within that TAG.
 So, you could search for `Checking` and any document tagged with `Checking` will be returned.

-If you provide only a single values in a TAG, it can make an excellent key—foreign or primary.
+If you provide only a single value in a TAG, it can make an excellent key—foreign or primary.
 In the above JSON, you can specify a TAG field for the `customerId` property with a JSONPath of `$.customerId`.
-As all of the TAGs in our example are randomly generated, this is the primary use we'll be using in our examples.
+As all of the TAGs in our example are randomly generated, this is the primary scenario we'll be using in our examples.

 You can search on a TAG field using the following syntax: